MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-channel-group-tab-dotnet-core-mvc.md

 ms.topic: quickstart
 ms.author: lajanuar
 ---
-# Create a Custom Channel and Group Tab with ASP.NETCore MVC
+# Create a Custom Channel and Group Tab with ASP.NET Core MVC

 In this quickstart we'll walk-through creating a custom channel/group tab with C# and ASP.Net Core MVC.
 We'll also use [App Studio for Microsoft Teams](~/concepts/build-and-test/app-studio-overview.md) to finalize your app manifest and deploy your tab to Teams.